-It can also be a quick stop before catching the famous Monte Cable Car (taking you to the Jardim Tropical de Monte botanical park), which starts near the market.
+It can also be a quick stop before catching the famous Monte Cable Car (taking you to the famous botanical park Monte Palace Madeira), which starts near the market.

-These are just a few of my favourite suggestions, for a whole list of attractions nearby, please visit TRIPADVISOR.
+These are just a few of my favorite suggestions, for a whole list of attractions nearby, please visit TRIPADVISOR.

 And last but not least – let me tell you why, although I visited the place over 100 times, I don’t really like it and sometimes hesitate to recommend it to visitors?